-Fire Extinguisher Training and Survey delivered by an approved professional trainer
+Fire Extinguisher Training and site Surveys delivered by an approved professional.
+Tel: 07772610799

 All premises in Scotland other than domestic premises are required by law to consider providing fire extinguishers where necessary and training in the use of extinguishers.

-A) Firehouse (Scotland) can undertake fire extinguisher training with hands on use of extinguishers onto a live fire were the site permits
+A) Firehouse (Scotland) can undertake fire extinguisher training with hands on use of extinguishers onto a live fire using a specialised fire safety rig where the site permits.

-B) Firehouse (Scotland) can carry out an audit of portable fire fighting equipment provided within the workplace and would be able to advise if the right equipment and level of provison is suitable and sufficent to meet the Regulations and the latest British Standard Revision.
-Any decrease in media provision will potentially save money on uneccessary purchase and rolling annual maintainence costs.
+B) Firehouse (Scotland) in conjunction with our BAFE approved Partners can carry out an audit as well as annual extinguisher servicing of portable fire fighting equipment provided within the workplace and would be able to advise if the right equipment and level of provison is suitable and sufficent to meet the Regulations as per the latest British Standard Revision.
+Extinguisher reviews often result in a revaluation of the quantity and nature of the portable fire fighting provision that in some instances may highlight potentially savings by addressing over provison on uneccessary purchases and rolling annual maintainence costs.

 The Fire Safety (Scotland) Regulations 2006, Part III Fire safety Regulation - 12 states: